Be your best self.

 • Going to the movies

-• Spending time with my partner without our daughter around (I obviously love her, I just really enjoy having conversations where her finger isn’t planted firmly in my nose)
+• Spending time with my partner without our daughters around (I obviously love them I just really enjoy having conversations where two little fingers aren’t planted firmly in my nose)

 • Cooking for friends and family